 The Philosophy and Theology Faculties Library is the main lending library for theology at Oxford, at both taught course and research-level.
 The library purchases almost all its holdings, and multiple copies are provided of frequently-used books.

 The Bodleian Library is the University's largest library, holding the legal deposit collection of all UK copyright books and journals; its holdings exceed 6 million books.
 It also purchases extensively from outside the UK.
 The most frequently-used theology books are housed on open shelves in the Theology and Patristics Rooms of the Lower Reading Room, Old Bodleian Library (see map).
 Books at the Bodleian are for reference only and cannot be borrowed.
 Extensive off-site stacks house less-commonly-used books that you may order to library reading rooms.

 More texts on Islamic theology may be found at the Oxford Centre for Islamic Studies library.
 For Oriental theology and religion, see the Oriental Institute Library, the K. B. Chen China Centre Library, and the Oxford Centre for Hindu Studies library.
 For further texts on Jewish philosophy, see the Leopold Muller Memorial Library, part of the Oxford Centre for Hebrew and Jewish Studies.
-The Oxford Centre for Mission Studies Library also holds relevant material.
+The Oxford Centre for Mission Studies Library and Pusey House Library also holds relevant material.

 Other subject libraries, for example the Social Science Library, the History Faculty Library, the Tylor Library (anthropology), the Taylor Institution Library (modern languages), and the Sackler (classics) may also hold material of interest to theologians.

 All these libraries' collections can be searched via SOLO.
 The Oxford Centre for Mission Studies and Oxford Centre for Islamic Studies libraries are reference only.
 Borrowing restrictions may apply; for details, check individual library websites.